seanpm2001/SeansLifeArchive_Images_LegoTower_Y2025/2025/08_August/14/README.md

 **205**

 - ~~I have not yet started playing Lego Tower today.
 I plan to play by 11:20 pm PST, but if I don't have the time, I will have to skip my session.
-Gameplay currently seems unlikely for today. - 2025, Thursday, August 14th
+Gameplay currently seems unlikely for today.~~
+- I ended up skipping my session again this week, due to a lack of time. - 2025, Thursday, August 14th

 ***